Groningen to Amsterdam train with PKP Intercity

 FAQs

-The first train from Groningen to Amsterdam leaves at 00: 01.
+The earliest train from Groningen to Amsterdam leaves at 12:01 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Groningen to Amsterdam leaves at 23: 58.
+The latest train from Groningen to Amsterdam leaves at 11:58 PM.

-A day trip to Amsterdam from Groningen is worth doing with a journey time of 1 h 58 min each way.
+A trip to Amsterdam from Groningen is worth doing but not as a day trip with a journey time of 2h 4m each way.
 Check with Omio app the best way to travel.

 popular train stations